| +Home | Museum | Articles | Advertising | Links | EMail Me |

 Canon 130

-First Canon electronic calculator product, introduced in
+First commercial Canon electronic calculator product, introduced in

 late 1964.
 All transistor circuitry.
 Four function, 13 digit capacity.